-Accurate data, including nutrition coverage data, outcome data and budget data, are needed to prioritise nutrition actions, track potential crises, review progress on planned activities and appropriately allocate funding.
-MQSUN+'s aim to understand what type of data is available, the quality of data, how current the data is and where data gaps exist is critical not only to our TA process but ultimately to what is feasible for the country to achieve and track with the available baseline data.
+Accurate data, including nutrition status and coverage data as well as budget data, are needed to prioritise nutrition actions, track potential crises, review progress on planned activities and appropriately allocate funding.
+MQSUN+ aims to understand what type of data is available, the quality of data, how current the data are and where data gaps exist-which is critical not only to our TA process but ultimately to what is feasible for the country to achieve and track with the available baseline data.